FDU-ctk/HSI-detection/README.md

 # HSI-detection
-matlab code for hyperspectral target/anomaly detection
+matlab code for hyperspectral target detection based on DM-BDL